thinkinglabs/thinkinglabs.github.io/_drafts/20170525-xp2017-make-the-agile-transition-work-and-what-hr-can-do-to-support-it-maike-goldkuhle.md

 there is still management to decide on the budgets

-only they are not sitting in the production teams anymore
+only they are not sitting in the production teams any more

 cleverly split up the things that need to be in the team, and the things that can be outside the process

 ## Phase 3: Break with old (or common) rules

 or unleash the power of ALL employees

 Team Bonus